Mohammad0104/database_management/README.md

 ---

-# 💡 Key Skills Demonstrated
+# 💡 Skills I Practiced

-Through this project, I developed practical experience with:
+Through this project, I gained hands-on practice with:

+* SQL
+* PostgreSQL
 * Relational database design
-* Entity Relationship Diagrams
+* ER diagrams
 * Primary and foreign keys
-* SQL querying
+* SQL joins
-* Filtering and sorting
-* Multi-table joins
+* Data filtering
 * Aggregate functions
-* Data calculations and transformations
+* Data calculations
-* PostgreSQL
-* Python database connectivity
+* Python
 * Pandas
+* Psycopg2
-* ETL concepts
+* ETL
-* Parameterized SQL queries
-* XML data structures
+* XML
-* XQuery and FLWOR expressions
+* XQuery
-* Data security and credential management
+* Data transformation
 * Git and GitHub

 ---

-# 🎯 Project Objective
+# 🎯 What I Learned

-The project demonstrates how structured and semi-structured data can be stored, queried, transformed, and analyzed using different technologies.

-📌 Interested in **Entry-Level Data Analyst and Data Analytics opportunities**.
+This project helped me understand how databases are designed and how SQL can be used to work with real data.
+I also learned how to connect a PostgreSQL database with Python and use Pandas to work with the data.

+Working with XML and XQuery also gave me experience with a different type of data structure outside of traditional relational databases.

+Overall, this project helped me build a stronger foundation in **SQL, databases, Python, and data analysis**, which I can apply to entry-level **Data Analyst and Data Analytics** roles.

+---

+## 👤 About Me

+**Mohammad**
+BSc Computer Science — Data Science Specialization

+**Skills:** SQL • Python • R • Excel • Tableau • Power BI • PostgreSQL • Pandas

+I am currently looking for **entry-level Data Analyst and Data Analytics opportunities** where I can apply my skills, learn from an experienced team, and grow as a data professional.